zunayeed/SpringBoot/SpringbootInBrief.md

 @Service and @Repository are special cases of @Component.
 They are technically the same but we use them for the different purposes.

-2)@Service is used for business logic
+2. @Service is used for business logic
-3)@Repository for storing data to database, JPA
+3. @Repository for storing data to database, JPA
   @Repository’s job is to catch persistence specific exceptions and rethrow them as one of Spring’s unified unchecked exception.
-4)@Controller - if bean handle request from browser 5)@Autowired - to declare dependent componet of bean,
+4. @Controller - if bean handle request from browser
+5. @Autowired - to declare dependent componet of bean,
 	     - without autowired, we get null pointer exception.
-6)@ComponentScan:   @SpringbootApplication has componenscan builtin
+6. @ComponentScan:   @SpringbootApplication has componenscan builtin
 	            - spring search component within the package
 		    - if you create component outside of package, it will not be autowired.